WenbinTeng/Mosaic/README.md

 ##### For tenants

 1. Develop your hardware accelerator kernels using Xilinx Vitis HLS.

-For optimal performance, use AXI-Stream interfaces for inter-kernel communication and AXI-Memory-Mapped interfaces for memory access.
+    - Use AXI-Stream interfaces for kernel-to-kernel communication.
+In HLS, we can use the INTERFACE pragma to bind an interface and implement it with stream FIFO.

+      ```c
+      #pragma HLS interface mode=axis port=<name> [OPTIONS]
+      ```

+   - Use AXI-Memory-Mapped interfaces for memory access.
+Likewise, in HLS, we can bind an interface to AXI using the INTERFACE pragma.

+     ```c
+     #pragma HLS interface mode=m_axi port=<name> offset=slave bundle=data [OPTIONS]
+     ```

-2. Compile the designed kernels in Xilinx Vitis HLS and export RTL.
+2. Synthesize and export the kernels as RTL IP cores through Vitis HLS.
+3. Prepare a task graph description (e.g., in JSON or YAML) that defines the dataflow dependencies among kernels, including:
+   - Kernel file
+   - Batch size
+   - Post-synthesized resource estimation
+   - Dependency list for every kernel
+   - ...
-3. Submit the exported RTL IPs and task graph definition to the vendor for integration into the framework.
+4. Submit the exported IPs and task graph to the vendor for integration into the Tetris framework.

 ##### For vendors